USS Don O. Woods

 USS Don O. Woods (APD-118) was a Crosley-class high-speed transport in service with the United States Navy from 1945 to 1946.
 In 1963, she was transferred to Mexico, where she served as ARM Usumacinta/Miguel Hidalgo (B-06) until 2001.

-Namesake

-Don Otis Woods was born on 19 May 1922 in Kearney, Nebraska.
-He enlisted in the Navy on 12 June 1940 and died of wounds received on 8 August 1942.
-Hospital Apprentice First Class Woods was posthumously awarded the Silver Star for braving the fire of Japanese snipers to rescue injured Marines in the assault on Gavutu, Solomon Islands, until he himself was mortally wounded.

 History

 U.S. Navy (1945–1946)

 Don O. Woods keel was laid at the Dravo Corporation, Neville Island, Pittsburgh, Pennsylvania on 1 December 1944. the ship was launched on 9 February 1944, sponsored by Mrs. H. R. Woods, mother of the ship's namesake.
 Don O. Woods was reclassified APD-118 on 17 July 1944 and floated to Orange, Texas for completion as a high speed transport by the Consolidated Steel Corporation.
 She was commissioned there on 28 May 1945.

 Don O. Woods sailed from Norfolk 9 August 1945 and was making her transit of the Panama Canal on the day hostilities ended between Japan and the United States.
 She called at San Diego and proceeded to Pearl Harbor, arriving 7 September.
 Five days later she got underway with US Army and US Navy passengers for Saipan, continuing to Leyte, where she arrived 7 October.
 She served in the Philippines until 23 January 1946 when she departed Manila for the west coast.
 Arriving at San Pedro, Los Angeles on 13 February.
 She was placed out of commission in reserve 18 June 1946.